lrowleyabel/Census-2021/Projects/Provision of Care/README.md

 </div>

-### Step 3: Change in Provision of Unpaid Care across Subpopulations
+### Step 4: Change in Provision of Unpaid Care across Subpopulations

+Although overall the rates of unpaid care provision have decreased, this decrease is not evenly spread across the population.
+For this reason, the below looks at how the rate has changed within different subpopulations.

-The below plots show how the raw proportions providing unpaid care have changed across age-sex groups and ethnic groups between 2011 and 2021.
+Firstly, we can simply look at how the raw proportions providing unpaid care have changed across age-sex groups and ethnic groups between 2011 and 2021.

 <div style="width: 100%; padding-top: 10px;">